aynils/react-redux-firebase-sentry-material/README.md

 2. Rename the new folder, files and functions to make it match you new page name
 3. If you choose to create a component with a global scope slice,update `src/app/store.js` to include the new store slice in the global store
 4. Update `src/config/routes.js` to add a new route to match your preferences.
 5. Look at your browser: the new page appeared in the menu automagically.

+**Note:** If your new page is to appear in the navigation menu, update the translation file for every language in `/public/locales/` by adding the reference in the `navbar` object.
+See *Translations* for more details about the translations.

 ### Style
 To change the global styling and theme options (color palette, typography,...), update the files in `src/theme`